3 DAY COTOPAXI-QUILOTOA-CHIMBORAZO

 DAY 2: QUILOTOA – URBINA

-The next day, we start with an early hike down to the deep jade colored Quilotoa Crater Lake.
-The hike downhill to the Laguna takes about 30 minutes and about twice as long to climb back up.
-But, you can hire a mule or donkey for about US $2-3 to carry you back to the top, where your breakfast will be awaiting you to charge your batteries for this day’s adventure!
+The next day, we start with an early hike down to the deep, jade-colored Quilotoa Crater Lake.
+The hike downhill to the laguna takes about 30 minutes, and about twice as long to climb back up.
+But, you can hire a mule or donkey for about US $8 to carry you back to the top, where breakfast will be awaiting you to charge your batteries for the day’s adventure!
 After breakfast we descend on mountain bikes to Zumbahua.
 Many years ago, an earthquake destroyed this area.
-The land has transformed into a rugged formation resembling what you might imagine as terrain from another planet.
+The land has transformed into a rugged formation resembling the terrain from another planet.
 Lunch is a picnic at a location where we have the opportunity to intermingle with the Quechua Indians or test your artistic skills with the locals painting landscapes of the area.

 DAY 3: URBINA CHIMBORAZO

-Drive for just over an hour to Mount Chimborazo (6310m), the highest and most impressive of Ecuador’s volcanoes.
+We drive for just over an hour to Mount Chimborazo (6310m), the highest and most impressive of Ecuador’s volcanoes.
 We park at the lower refuge (4800 m) and continue on foot to the Edgar Whymper Refuge.
 Located at 5000 meters this is the highest refuge in the world!
 From here, it’s all downhill-first on foot and then by bike we descend all the way to Ambato (2800m).

-PRICE INCLUDES: Meals (2 breakfasts, 3 lunches), 2 nights accommodation, 21-speed mountain bikes, transportation, guide-driver, all protection (helmet and gloves)
+PRICE INCLUDES: Meals (2 breakfasts, 3 lunches), 2 nights accommodation, 21-speed mountain bikes, transportation, guide-driver, all protection (helmet and gloves).

 NOT INCLUDED: Meals not mentioned above (Breakfast first day, dinners), entrance fees to National Parks Cotopaxi and Chimborazo (currently free of charge), Comunidad Quilotoa US $2, drinks, tips, personal expenses.